-The experts emphasized that even with the ultimate benefits, change management is essential to successful cloud migration.
+The experts shared that even with the ultimate benefits, change management is essential to successful cloud migration.
 As one expert pointed out, “This is about more than just buying technology benefits.
 Choose a partner committed to solving your problems long-term.
 That means they have an experienced implementation team working with you through implementation and an ongoing, post-implementation customer success team to help you every day to get the most out of what you bought.”

 Is Technology the Answer to Contact Centers’ Biggest Challenges?

 In a recent Austin Contact Center Alliance survey, agent recruitment, retention and productivity were cited by members as their top three priorities.
 In fact, these are industry-wide issues that impact CX.
 So, it wasn’t surprising that the group had questions about how emerging technology can help in these areas.
 For example, are advances in artificial intelligence (AI) and interactive voice response (IVR) the solution?
 The answer is yes.
 And no.